URL Structure: Understanding URLs & How They Impact SEO

 Bad SEO URL Practices

-An SEO-friendly URL structure allows search engines to make sense of each page.
-Besides learning about what makes a great SEO-friendly URL structure, it’s also important to learn what to avoid.
+An SEO-friendly URL structure allows search engines to understand each page.
+In addition to learning what makes a great SEO-friendly URL structure, it’s important to learn what to avoid.

 1. Avoid creating complicated URLs